ghc-proposals/ghc-proposals/proposals/0000-remove-star-kind.rst

 be enabled by default.

 Firstly, the ``*`` syntax is unfortunate because it is confusing to some beginners.
-There are frequent cases where people familiar with regular expressions mistake ``*`` for a wildcard, assuming a subtyping (subkinding) relationship between ``*`` and other kinds (we actually used to have subkinding in the form of ``OpenKind``, but it was another beast entirely and is now
+There are cases where people familiar with regular expressions mistake ``*`` for a wildcard, assuming a subtyping (subkinding) relationship between ``*`` and other kinds (we actually used to have subkinding in the form of ``OpenKind``, but it was another beast entirely and is now